 Test Automation Framework: Framework is a set of guidelines used to produce beneficial results of the automated testing activity.
 Also, It brings together function libraries, test data sources, object details, and other reusable modules.

 This brings us to the end of this article.
 So I hope you found it informative and it has helped in adding value to your knowledge.

-If you found this “What is Automation Testing” article relevant, check out the live-online Selenium Certification Training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+If you found this “What is Automation Testing” article relevant, check out the live-online Automation Testing Training in USA by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.